dimagi/commcare-cloud/docs/services/postgresql/split-partitioned-database.md

 Setup *pg2* and *pg3* as you would another postgresql database in commcare-cloud.

-In addition to normal setup, add the following your postgresql.yml file:
+In addition to normal setup, add the following to your `postgresql.yml` file:

 ```yaml
 dbs: